 The College is accredited by the Middle States Association of Secondary Schools and Colleges.
-Other accreditations or certifications include those from the American Chemical Society, the American Speech, Language and Hearing Association, and the Association to Advance Collegiate Schools of Business.
-The Ella Cline Shear School of Education has been admitted to candidacy for accreditation by the National Council for Accreditation of Teacher Education.
+Other accreditations or certifications include those from the American Chemical Society, the American Speech, Language and Hearing Association, the Association to Advance Collegiate Schools of Business, and the National Council for Accreditation of Teacher Education.